Frequently Asked Questions

 We also serve as a model and source of expertise for unionists who want to start a service such as RadioLabour in their country or for their organization.
 Contact us if you need advice or assistance in developing a labour-based audiocasting service.

 RadioLabour is an important instrument in the building of international solidarity amongst unionists.
-It takes its political orientation from the International Trade Union Confederation (the ITUC), the Global Unions, and the Workers’ Group of the International Labour Organization (the ILO).
+It takes its political orientation from the International Trade Union Confederation (the ITUC), the Global Union Federations, and the Workers Group of the International Labour Organization (the ILO).

 Who can report for RadioLabour?

 Join us as a regular reporter, an occasional contributor, or as a one-time event-based witness.
 Are you at an event where unions are active?
-Then send us a report.
+Send us a report.

 Also: all reports must be filed with a written script.